Bonduelle is committed to the Planet!

 Our plants are as close as possible to production fields and our customer’s plates to limit transportation as much as we can.
 This has the double advantage that the vegetables are fresh when they arrive at our plants and the carbon footprint of our activities is limited.

-Water consumption in our plants has fallen by 16% in 10 years.
-How?
-Thanks to daily involvement and investments: stop valves, water meters, reuse, new and more water-efficient machines and team sensitization, etc. In addition, by looking in detail at our energy expenditure we have made the optimal choices: replacing neon lights with LEDs, engine energy recovery systems such as Start and Stop, etc. We are in the midst of an energy transition, with the proportion of energy from renewable sources in the group’s energy mix increasing every year.
+Water consumption in our plants is optimized thanks to daily involvement and investments: stop valves, water meters, reuse, new and more water-efficient machines and team sensitization, etc. In addition, by looking in detail at our energy expenditure we have made the optimal choices: replacing neon lights with LEDs, engine energy recovery systems such as Start and Stop, etc. We are in the midst of an energy transition, with the proportion of energy from renewable sources in the group’s energy mix increasing every year.
 In Hungry, Portugal and France, we are forming more partnerships and using equipment from our plants to expand the use of renewable energies.